FAQ - everything you need to know about marriage in Denmark

 Can we have a church wedding?

 Unfortunately not, unless you are Scandinavian.
-However, we will soon to be able to offer able to offer a blessing in one of our 7 beautiful churches.
-More on this, we hope, in Jan 2018.
+However, we can now offer a blessing in one of our 7 beautiful churches.

 When do we get the marriage certificate?